puccia/sepacbi/README.rst

 The module does not currently support other requests (such as Direct Debit), nor does it support status changes.

-The development of this module was funded by `Linkspirit`_.
+The development of this module is funded by `Linkspirit`_.

 .. _Linkspirit: http://www.linkspirit.it/